Agile-IoT/WordPress/README.md

 #### 5. Add WordPress policies

 Add policies for the WordPress capabilities.
 You can find example policies for WordPress in the [capabilities XML file](https://github.com/firsti/WordPress/blob/master/caps.xml).

+#### 6. Done
+Now WordPress uses WSO2IS as the identity and authentication service.